Premise· empirical

 • Individual cases of professional consequences do not necessarily demonstrate systematic suppression; a pattern must be established relative to base rates of consequences for other controversial positions

-• The claim does not distinguish between suppression of legitimate policy criticism and pushback against statements that cross into antisemitic territory - the boundary is genuinely contested
+• The claim does not distinguish between suppression of legitimate policy criticism and pushback against statements that cross into hostility toward Jewish people - the boundary between these is genuinely contested

 Held by